conor-dowdall/post-it-board/README.md

 # Conor Dowdall | Web Dev

-## A Single Page Post-It Board by Conor Dowdall
+## A Single-Page Post-It Board by Conor Dowdall

 Find the site live on GitHub Pages: